 Yet fond memories of Winterfell are not why Jon has forsaken his vows.
 He is his father’s son and Robb’s brother.
 Maester Aemon was right about the pain of choosing, but Tyrion Lannister was also right about denying a hard truth.
 Jon is done with denying the truth.
 For the rest of his life, he will be accursed and outcast but it will be worth it so long as he lives long enough to join Robb in avenging their father.
 Jon even envisions the moment he will reveal himself to Robb.
 Yet those visions stall at Robb’s reaction, when Jon cannot picture his brother smiling.
 Jon’s mind flashes to the deserter that their father beheaded and to what his father told the deserter about vows.
 He wonders what his father’s reaction might have been if that deserter had been his brother Benjen Stark; he thinks it must be different.
-The thought of being rejected and executed do not bear thinking about, so Jon begins riding harder again, as if to outrun his doubts.
+The thought of being rejected and executed does not bear thinking about, so Jon begins riding harder again, as if to outrun his doubts.
 He does not fear death, but he does not want to die like that.
-He was not a true Stark but he could die like one; let them say there were four sons.
+He is not a true Stark but he can die like one; let them say there were four sons.

 As Jon approaches the lights of Mole's Town, Ghost disappears, apparently to go hunting.
 Jon does not concern himself, knowing the direwolf will follow at his own pace.
 Once he is well beyond the village, Jon stops to drink runoff from the snow and finds his fingers ache worse than they have in days and he has a pounding headache.
 Since his horse is lathered, he walks.
 Jon still has not seen his wolf and it concerns him.
 He decides to eat a sparse meal to give Ghost a chance to catch up.
 As he is finishing, Jon hears horses coming from the north.
 Knowing they are too close to outrun, Jon quickly takes cover with the horse in a grove of sentinel trees off the road.

 As the riders ride up, Jon quickly recognizes the voices of the boys of his former training syndicate: Grenn, Pyp, Toad, Halder, and Matthar.
 Jon’s mare snorts, and Halder hears it as the others argue about where Jon might be, and asks the others to be quiet.
-Jon realizes that Sam did not go to the Lord Commander but he did not go to sleep, either; Jon is concerned that the other boys will be named deserters if they are not in their beds by dawn.
+Jon realizes that Sam did not go to the Lord Commander but he did not go to sleep, either.
+Jon is concerned that the other boys will be named deserters if they are not in their beds by dawn.
 Just as the boys are about to pass him by, Ghost comes loping through the woods and spooks Jon’s horse, giving away his position.

 Jon first tries to flee but the boys are on him before he can.
 He draws his sword and attempts to frighten them into backing down, but the boys are unafraid.
 Jon demands to know what they want and the others explain they are here to take him back where he belongs.
 Jon insists that he belongs with his brother Robb, but the others remind him that they are his brothers now.
 Jon wonders why they cannot leave him in peace.
 They start reciting the vow, Jon cursing them.
 Pyp moves his horse closer, and the others surround him.
 Pyp grabs the reins and tells Jon that he must either come back with them or kill them.
 Jon knows can easily kill them all, but agrees to go back, cursing them all.
 Ghost comes out of the trees and Jon glares at him, but Ghost’s eyes seem to have a knowing look.
 Pyp notes that they have to hurry because they must be back before first light, otherwise the Lord Commander will have all their heads.
 They make it back an hour before dawn.
 To Jon it no longer seems like home and he decides he will bide his time before his next attempt and avoid the Kingsroad next time.